Saya Kisaragi: Blood-C (2011)

 In the events of the 2011 anime television series, Saya Kisaragi is living as a high school student and a shrine maiden with her father named Tadayoshi, and defends the town at night from the Elder Bairns.
 Her battle with the Elder Bairns becomes difficult as they accuse her and the humans violating a covenant called "Shrovetide", and starts attacking during the day.
 She also meets a talking dog, who is an owner of a shop that grants wishes, and is here in town to grant someone's wish.
 Near the end of the series, Kanako, her teacher and her thought-to-be-fallen friends, forces her to drink the blood of the Elder Bairn.
 She not only regains all of her memories, but learns the truth of Fumito Nanahara's experiment: The town was created as a feeding ground for Saya, and to see whether her "false memories" were to be altered so the oath can be broken.
-After Saya regains her old personality, she is forced to kill beserk Tadayoshi, who is actually an Elder Bairn-human hybrid.
+After Saya regains her old personality, she is forced to kill berserk Tadayoshi, who is actually an Elder Bairn-human hybrid.
 Fumito releases the Elder Bairns and causes a massacre on the entire town.
 Saya tries to stop Fumito, but she gets shot in the head.
 Recovering, the dog reveals that Saya made a wish to be herself.
 Determined, Saya sets off to pursuit Fumito.